 You’re not alone if you’re asking, “What is a marketing RFP?”
 In short, a marketing RFP is a tool that companies use to help them determine the best marketing agency for their needs by comparing proposals that they receive from each.
 When you create an RFP, it includes information about your business and your marketing needs — outlining specific information like the scope of your project, budget, and more.

-The goal of sending a marketing agency an RFP is to receive a quote for the services you require so that you can compare several different agencies against different criteria.
 For example, when you get a response to your marketing RFP, you’ll learn the capabilities of a marketing agency, how much you can plan to pay for their services, how they report on your campaigns, and more.
 In the end, after submitting marketing RFPs to several agencies, you’ll narrow down the top contenders, and eventually decide on a winner.

 How to write a marketing request for proposal